Trevor Lawrence Player Prop Bets for NFL Week 11 | Jacksonville vs. San Francisco 11/21/2021

 Season Stats

-- He's also carried the ball 37 times for 169 yards and two touchdowns, averaging 18.8 yards per game.
+- He has tacked on 169 rushing yards on 37 carries with two touchdowns, averaging 18.8 yards per game.

-- The Jaguars, who rank 31st in the NFL in points scored, have dropped back to pass 61.2% of the time while running the football 38.8% of the time.

-- Lawrence has thrown 27 passes in the red zone this season, 45.8% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Lawrence's matchup with the 49ers.